littensy/charm/README.md

 ### `peek(callback)`

-Similar to `untracked()`, but does not prevent effects created by the callback from automatically disposing.
+Similar to `untracked()`, but does not prevent the parent effect from tracking nested effects created in the callback.
 If your callback reads a signal and creates effects, only the signals get untracked.

 ```luau
 local getCounter, setCounter = signal(0)

 local disposeOuter = effect(function()
 	peek(function()
 		print(`Count is {getCounter()}`)